apache/seatunnel/docs/en/concept/JobEnvConfig.md

 ### savemode.execute.location

 This parameter is used to specify the location of the savemode when the job is executed in the Zeta engine.
 The default value is `CLUSTER`, which means that the savemode is executed on the cluster.
 If you want to execute the savemode on the client, you can set it to `CLIENT`.
+Please use `CLUSTER` mode as much as possible, because when there are no problems with `CLUSTER` mode, we will remove `CLIENT` mode.

 ### shade.identifier